Fungal nail

 An under-reported problem

 Fungal infection of toenails is a common foot health problem.
-A majority of victims don't seek treatment, and often don't even recognize the existence of a problem.
 Studies estimate that it affects 3% to 13% of the population.
 However, because so many cases go unreported, the incidence is likely much higher.

 One reason so many people ignore the infection is that it can be present for years without ever causing pain.
 Its prevalence rises sharply among older adults.
 Because older adults may be experiencing much more serious medical problems, it is understandable that fungal nails can be passed over as a minor problem.